carlesgutierrez/carlesgutierrez.github.io/about/index.md

 Proficient in JavaScript, Python, C++.
 Passionate about integrating innovative technologies to enhance user experiences.

-You can connect with me and follow my work and interests on:
+You can connect with me and follow my work and my professional interests on:

 - [Github Code](https://github.com/carlesgutierrez)
 - [Flickr](https://flic.kr/s/aHBqjBYcrH)